 → Logging calories in, tracking calories out.

-→ Following a diet “to a tee” during the week, and then bingeing on everything but the kitchen sink on my “cheat” days.
+→ Following a diet “to a tee” during the week, and then bingeing on everything but the kitchen sink on the weekend or my “cheat” days.

 → Punishing myself for bingeing with over-exercise.